-- Chapter 3, "OpenGL Performer Programming Interface," describes the fundamental ideas behind the OpenGL Performer programming interface. - Chapter 4, "Introduction to OpenGL Performer Concepts," describes the basic classes that implement the database to display pipeline. - Chapter 5, "Creating a Display with pfChannel," discusses many of the important classes that constitute the process of taking data from a scene graph database and rendering it on a display system. - Chapter 6, "Creating Scene Graphs," describes how to create, change, load, and save scene graphs. - Chapter 7, "Creating Geometry with pfGeoSet," describes how to create surfaces and geometric objects. - Chapter 8, "Specifying the Appearance of Geometry with pfState and pfGeoState," describes how to define the appearance of geometry. - Chapter 9, "Placing Geometry in a Scene," describes how to reorient and scale geometry. - Chapter 10, "Controlling Frame Rate," describes how to control the frame rate.
+- Chapter 3, "OpenGL Performer Programming Interface," describes the fundamental ideas behind the OpenGL Performer programming interface. - Chapter 4, "Introduction to OpenGL Performer Concepts," describes the basic classes that implement the database-to-display pipeline. - Chapter 5, "Creating a Display with pfChannel," discusses many of the important classes that constitute the process of taking data from a scene graph database and rendering it on a display system. - Chapter 6, "Creating Scene Graphs," describes how to create, change, load, and save scene graphs. - Chapter 7, "Creating Geometry with pfGeoSet," describes how to create surfaces and geometric objects. - Chapter 8, "Specifying the Appearance of Geometry with pfState and pfGeoState," describes how to define the appearance of geometry. - Chapter 9, "Placing Geometry in a Scene," describes how to reorient and scale geometry. - Chapter 10, "Controlling Frame Rate," describes how to control the frame rate.

-- Chapter 11, "Multiprocessing," describes how to use multiprocessing. - Chapter 12, "Database Paging," describes how to page the database efficiently. - Chapter 13, "Intersection Testing," describes how to check for intersections. - Chapter 14, "Creating a User Interface," describes how to create a user interface. - Chapter 15, "Optimizing Performance," describes how to optimize an application. - Appendix A "Image Gallery," follows the development of a skeleton application program that introduces you to the basic concepts involved in creating a visual simulation application with libpf. - Appendix B "Image Gallery," contains some sample images created by using OpenGL Performer to display various scene databases.
+- Chapter 11, "Multiprocessing," describes how to use multiprocessing. - Chapter 12, "Database Paging," describes how to page the database efficiently. - Chapter 13, "Intersection Testing," describes how to check for intersections. - Chapter 14, "Creating a User Interface," describes how to create a user interface. - Chapter 15, "Optimizing Performance," describes how to optimize an application. - Appendix A, "Building a Visual Simulation Application Using libpf" follows the development of a skeleton application program that introduces you to the basic concepts involved in creating a visual simulation application with libpf. - Appendix B, "Building a Visual Simulation Application Using libpfv" describes how to use the library libpfv to build an application using a graphical viewer. - Appendix C "Image Gallery," contains some sample images created by using OpenGL Performer to display various scene databases.